 In the world of bronze the rarest type you’ll find is a one-of-a-kind sculpture.
 This means there is only one of that particular sculpture in existence, making it […]

-Here’s a quick and somewhat belated look at my most recent show: the Summer Art Market (SAM), put on by the Denver Art Students League (ASL).
-It was a wonderful weekend for many first-time artists along with us long-in-the-tooth professionals.
+Here’s a quick look at a unique local show: the Summer Art Market (SAM), put on by the Denver Art Students League (ASL).
+It’s a wonderful weekend for many first-time artists along with us long-in-the-tooth professionals.

 What’s the Deal with SAM?

-What I love about this show is how it gives new and aspiring art students from the […]
+What I love about this show is how it gives new and aspiring art students from the ASL the opportunity to […]

 The weeks are flashing by and I’m going to be participating in another show tomorrow.
 Amazing how time does fly.

 But before heading out I wanted to look back and share some experiences at the recent Denver Arts Festival.
 I’ve done this show for many years starting when it was located at the Denver Pavilions on the 16th street mall and […]

 One of the delightful aspects of participating in art shows is engaging with the folks attending by choice, mishap, or as their employment.
 At the Art On The Square show in Belleville, IL (May 19–21) I had the opportunity to experience all that plus some.

 I write this to give insight into some slightly different aspects of the artist experience when […]